JohnnySonTrinh/react-portfolio/README.md

 - **CSS Improvements**: Updated and added CSS Root Variables to clean up the styling and make it more scalable.
 - **React Functional Components**: Removed all the React classes in favor of hooks to modernize the codebase.
 - **Keyboard Navigation**: Implemented full keyboard navigation by Tab, Shift+Tab, and Enter to improve accessibility.
+- **Scroll Wheel Navigation**: Implemented scroll wheel functionality for smooth navigation through categories, projects, and hackathons.
+- **404 Page**: Added a fully interactive and animated 404 page with WebGL effects and music for a creative "lost in space" experience.
+- **Dynamic Meta Titles**: Introduced per-page dynamic meta title updates for better SEO and improved user experience.
+- **Background Enhancements**: Updated background with a green gradient transition effect, elevating the visual appeal.
+- **Utility Hooks**: Centralized repeated logic such as meta title updates and scroll handlers into reusable custom hooks for a more maintainable codebase.

 ## Updated version VS Old version